SAR Technology: 'Incident

 attempt should the weather clear.

-Outside their camp 50 to 60
+Outside their camp 50 to 60 centimetres

-centimeters of snow fell within 24 hours, greatly increasing the risk of an
+of snow fell within 24 hours, greatly increasing the risk of an

 avalanche.